lgmorand/workshop-aca/_entries/01-02 prerequisites.md

 ### Azure subscription

-Log in to one of your azure subscription.
+Log in to one of your Azure subscriptions.

 {% collapsible %}

 Please use your username and password to login to <https://portal.azure.com>.

-Also please authenticate your Azure CLI by running the command below on your machine and following the instructions.
+Also, please authenticate your Azure CLI by running the command below on your machine and following the instructions.

 ``` bash
 az account show